ngs-docs/2017-ucsc-metagenomics/index.md

 # 2017 Metagenomics workshop at UC Santa Cruz

+Instructors: Harriet Alexander, Phillip Brooks, and C. Titus Brown

+TAs: Luiz Irber, Shannon Joslin, Taylor Reiter

+These are the online materials for a metagenomics workshop hosted by Marilou Sison-Mangus at UC Santa Cruz on April 22nd and April 23rd, 2017.

 ## Day 1: Noon to 5pm

 Logging into the cloud (XSEDE Jetstream)